scschneider/sqlserver-perf-monitoring/README.md

 - Access to docker.io and Github for pulling Docker images and this repository.
 - A SQL machine or VM that you would like to monitor.
 - 1-2 machines for running InfluxDB and Grafana, depending on how large your deployment is.
+- InfluxDB uses ports 25826 (for inbound metric data) and 8086 (for outbound queries from Grafana)

 # Setting up InfluxDb.